mongodb/specifications/source/message/OP_MSG.rst

 Setting this flag on a request indicates to the recipient that the sender is prepared to handle multiple replies (using the ``moreToCome`` bit) to this request.
-The server will never produce replices with the ``moreToCome`` bit set unless the request has the ``exhaustAllowed`` bit set.
+The server will never produce replies with the ``moreToCome`` bit set unless the request has the ``exhaustAllowed`` bit set.

 Setting ``exhaustAllowed`` flag on a request does not guarantee that the